2019 SUMMARY FINDINGS

 Finally, ASG found in Toyota the Most Distinguished Brand of 2019, earning more top honors than any other brand in ASG 2019 API.
 Toyota’s diverse offerings across classes in both the SUV and car segments, earned 14 unique distinctions – from the RAV4 Hybrid and Highlander Hybrid, to the Prius C, Prius Prime, Prius Eco and Yaris Sedan.
 The Prius Prime also topped the API as the Best All-Around Performance Car of 2019.
 Collectively, Toyota impresses with it longstanding hybrid technology, and its renewed push into the car electrification zone with the Prime variant.

-ASG’s top selections by class are reported in the five car segments, three Crossover segments, two SUV segments and one Minivan class sections of the site, as well as in the five Awards sections that can be accessed from the top navigation bar.
+ASG’s top selections by class are reported in the five car segments, three Crossover segments, two SUV segments, one Minivan class and two Truck segment sections of the site, as well as in the five Awards sections that can be accessed from the top navigation bar.
 While the site is currently being updated with all 2019 award updates and comparative analysis, a consolidated list can be viewed below.